Startups

 Key Takeaway

-In 2026, “AI for the SOC” only becomes a real business when autonomy is paired with governance: bounded permissions, verifiable evidence, and audit-ready case files that make CISOs comfortable letting software take action.
+Agentic SOC becomes a real category only when autonomy is paired with governance: explicit permissions, verifiable evidence, and case files that an auditor—and a skeptical on-call lead—can review without guessing.

 Alex Dev